"I found the course excellent and the tutors amazing. I have learned so much. I feel prepared as a celebrant and I'm excited for my future!" -

 The Irish Institute of Celebrants offers professional training to people who want to become Celebrants.
 Our students train in the craft of designing and delivering bespoke ceremonies to mark the milestones and transitions in the lives of individuals, families and communities.

 If you're looking for a career change or a way to supplement your income, contact us today to begin your celebrancy journey.
+We will send you everything you need to know to get started.

 Irish Instutute of Celebrants IIOC